KarapandzaF/notes-share/content/Trips/Japan Trip.md

 ![[Pasted image 20250322195031.png]]

 *Notes:*
-From what I have seen on online discussions is the best and in general pizza place to try in Tokyo only serving two different types of classic Tokyo style Pizzas, a napoletan style with more olive oil, salt and a twisted crust.
+From what I have seen on online discussions is the best and in general pizza place to try in Tokyo only serving two different types of classic Tokyo style Pizzas, a Neapolitan style with more olive oil, salt and a twisted crust.

 **Asakusa:**
 ![[Pasted image 20250322195312.png]]